pcesarperez/Modding-never-changes/Modding never changes.md

 1. Download and activate the mod with NMM.
 It will take a while, because the texture files are pretty big (43 MB or so).
 2. NMM shows a floating window with the installation options for the mod.
 Choose one map size and brightness (I chose 8k with roads and 50% more brightness, but your mileage may vary).
 Click on _Next_.
 ![NMM Better High Detail Map and Icons install options](Images/NMM%20Better%20High%20Detail%20Map%20and%20Icons%20install%20options.png)
 3. Next window contains the customization options for the mod.
-I checked "Custom icons", "Clean Pipboy Scren" and green markers.
+I checked "Custom icons", "Clean Pipboy Screen" and green markers.
 Click on _Finish_.
 ![NMM Better High Detail Map and Icons customization options](Images/NMM%20Better%20High%20Detail%20Map%20and%20Icons%20customization%20options.png)
 4. Answer _Yes to all_ when asked to overwrite files.
 5. Launch the game, fire up your Pip-Boy and compare.